-Lectures ordinarily take place in Sanders Theatre on Mondays and Wednesdays from 1:00pm until 2:00pm, though sometimes until 2:30pm.
+Lectures ordinarily take place in Sanders Theatre on Mondays and Wednesdays from 1pm until 2pm, though potentially until 2:30pm.

 Each lecture is recorded, live-streamed, and posted online in streaming and downloadable formats (MP3, MP4, and WebM).
 Once posted, these recordings remain available until semester's end.
 You are welcome to watch or listen to a recording if you are unable to attend some lecture in person.
 You are encouraged to watch or listen to these recordings for the sake of review.